Corporate governance

 Auditors

-The Maltese subsidiaries are audited by PWC Malta.
+Gentoo Media Inc. and its Maltese subsidiaries are audited by PWC Malta.

 2. Business

-As a Delaware corporation, the Company’s business is not defined in the Articles of Association.
-A description of the business is available on the Company’s website and in the annual report.
-The Company’s objectives, strategy and risk profile are described in more detail in the annual report and on the Company’s website.
+The code is in material respects complied with through the company’s Certificate of Incorporation and By-Laws (combined Articles of Association) and the annual report.
+As a Delaware corporation, the company’s business is not defined in the Articles of Association.
+A description of the business is available on the company’s website and in the annual report.
+The company’s objectives, strategy and risk profile are described in more detail in the annual report and on the company’s website.
+The company is committed to being compliant with all the laws and regulations affecting its business.
+The company has defined ethical and sustainability guidelines in accordance with the company’s corporate values and as recommended by the code.

 3. Equity and dividends

-According to common practice for Delaware companies, the Company has an authorised number of shares available which is higher than the current number of issued shares.
-The authorised number of shares has been approved by the shareholders in a shareholder meeting.
-In compliance with the Company’s Articles of Association and Delaware corporate law, the Board of Directors may issue shares up to this limit without any further shareholder approval.
-As at 30 September 2024, the number of authorised shares was 150,000,000 (par value USD 0.001) whereof 134,707,974 were issued and outstanding.
-The ISIN code is US36467X2062.
+According to common practice for Delaware companies, the company has an authorised number of shares available which is higher than the current number of issued shares.
+In compliance with the company’s Articles of Association and Delaware corporate law, the board of directors may issue shares up to this limit without any further shareholder approval.

 4. Equal treatment of shareholders